 The Trans Am Series presented by Pirelli

 The Trans Am Series has been thrilling fans and drivers alike since 1966, with a wide range of classes that include production-based entries all the way up to the iconic 800+ horsepower TA Class.
 This complements Pirelli’s road-to-track philosophy perfectly, with the lessons learned on the track put into practice on street car tires.
-Pirelli supplies the entire Trans Am field with tires, including a purpose-built competition tire for the TA class and Big Machine Vodka SPIKED Coolers TA2 Series, enabling the drivers to get the very most out of their cars while showcasing the very best of American racing.
+Pirelli supplies the entire Trans Am field with tires, including a purpose-built competition tire for the TA class and CUBE 3 Architecture TA2 Series, enabling the drivers to get the very most out of their cars while showcasing the very best of American racing.

 Competition and ultra-high performance are at the very heart of Pirelli, which celebrates more than 110 years of motorsport.
 Supplying more than 220 car racing championships worldwide, Pirelli invests most into research and development through motorsport, in order for the competition product to be as closely aligned to road car tires as possible.